 Making your website easy to access

-Obviously, when you’re creating a website, you’re going to want to ensure that as many people as possible can see it and use it.
-Specifically, you need to ensure that people with specific accessibility needs can still access and use your site; otherwise you may be losing out on business just because a potential customer is struggling to interact with your site.
+When you’re creating a website, you need to make sure that it's accessible to as many people as possible.
+Specifically, you need to ensure that people with certain accessibility needs can still access and use your site.
+Otherwise, you may be losing out on potential business.

-Making sure your text is legible is obviously a key factor in the creation of any website; if your visitors can’t read your text, then they aren’t going to stick around.
+Making sure your text is legible is obviously a key factor in the creation of any website.
+If your visitors can’t read your text, then they aren’t going to stick around.
 There are three key areas you need to focus on here: size, colour and style.

-If you are creating the video yourself, and uploading it to YouTube, you may consider using one of YouTube’s features to tailor your content to the hard of hearing.
-When uploading a video to YouTube, you can now create and add your own subtitles, which can then be activated by the viewer, allowing them to enjoy the video.
+If you are creating the video yourself and uploading it to YouTube, you may consider using one of YouTube’s features to tailor your content to the hard of hearing.
+In particular, you can now create and add your own subtitles, which can then be activated by the viewer, allowing them to enjoy the video.
 You can also use automatic captions, but these can be prone to error.

 Creating your own captions has the extra benefit of allowing you to add subtitles in different languages, which is perfect for companies that have a strong presence in different locations, or for those in areas with more than one prominent language.

 Like video, images can be a great way of imparting information without using huge amounts of text.
 However, a website that consists primarily of images can have its own issues.

 Firstly, a website that is very image-dependant will also be very resource-dependant, which can mean that people with slower internet connections (especially those trying to view your site on mobile devices) may struggle to load and view your site.
 If people can’t see your site, they won’t be buying your products.

 Secondly, making a website primarily out of images will mean that those with poor or no vision will not be able to utilise screen readers to view your site.
 Screen readers are software that will read your website aloud to whomever is attempting to view it.